What is 'Cyberbullying'?

-- Online bullying enables harassment and upset to take place across generations - age/size is not an issue (child to child, child to adult, adult to adult, adult to child) due to technology removing some of the power and size issues that would otherwise prevent it from occurring.
+- Cyberbullying enables harassment and upset to take place across generations; age and size is not an issue due to technology removing the power and size issues that could otherwise prevent bullying from occurring.

-- Online bullying can sometimes even be perpetrated by the victim themselves (known as Digital Self-Harm).
+- Cyberbullying can sometimes even be perpetrated by the victim themselves (known as Cyber or Digital Self-Harm).

 - One key positive with online bullying is that incidents can be used as evidence - e.g. text messages, messenger conversations, screenshots.
 It is important that this evidence is kept, not deleted and the victim does not retaliate.

 What does the Law say about Cyberbullying for Education Settings?

-There are a number of statutory obligations on schools with regard to behaviour which establish clear responsibilities to respond to online bullying.
-In particular, section 89 of the Education and Inspections Act 2006:
+There are a number of statutory obligations on educational settings with regard to behaviours which establish clear responsibilities to respond to cyberbullying.

 - Section 89 of the Education and Inspections Act 2006 states that every school must have measures to encourage good behaviour and prevent all forms of bullying amongst pupils.
 These measures should be part of the school's behaviour policy which must be communicated to all pupils, school staff and parents;